agungibr/students-absent/README.md

 # Instudent
-making project app named Instudent using kotlin.
+making project app named Instudent which is useful for recapitulating student absences using kotlin.

 ## Build With
 * Kotlin